DimaKudosh/pydfs-lineup-optimizer/docs/usage.rst

    Exposure percentage rounds to ceil.

 Optimizer also have randomness feature.
 It adds some deviation for players projection for creating less optimized but more randomized lineups.
-For activating randomness feature you must set randomness parameter to True.
+For activating randomness feature you should set randomness parameter to True.
 By default min deviation is 6% and max deviation is 12%.
 You can change it with set_deviation method.
+You also can specify player specific deviation using `min_deviation` and `max_deviation` attributes for player, or using additional columns `Min Deviation` and `Max Deviation` in import csv.

 .. code-block:: python

     lineups = optimizer.optimize(n=10, randomness=True)
     lineups = optimizer.set_deviation(0.2, 0.4)  # for making more random lineups
+    harden = optimizer.get_player_by_name('Harden')
+    harden.min_deviation = 0.3
+    harden.max_deviation = 0.6
+    westbrook = optimizer.get_player_by_name('Westbrook')
+    westbrook.min_deviation = 0  # Disable randomness for this player
+    westbrook.max_deviation = 0
     lineups = optimizer.optimize(n=10, randomness=True)

 .. note::